FLORIDA COUNCIL OF

 The duration of the subdivision shall be perpetual unless the offices of the subdivision unanimously determine that it should be dissolved.
 Upon the dissolution and final liquidation of the subdivision, the officers shall, after paying or making provision for the payment of all debts and liabilities of the subdivision, disburse funds to National CASE.

-Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction in the county or city in which the principal office of the subdivision is located, exclusively for such purposes or to such organization or organizations, as said court shall determine, which are organized and operated exclusively for such purposes, or to the federal government or a state or local government to be used for a public purpose.
+Any such assets not so disposed of shall be disposed of by a com of competent jurisdiction in the county or city in which the principal office of the subdivision is located, exclusively for such purposes or to such organization or organizations, as said court shall determine, which are organized and operated exclusively for such purposes, or to the federal government or a state or local government to be used for a public purpose.

 Article X